GSA/Section508.gov/_pages/manage/2023-09-23-laws-and-policies.md

 ---
 layout: page
 sidenav: true
+type: manage
+title: IT Accessibility Laws and Policies
 permalink: manage/laws-and-policies/
-description: "Learn about the laws, policies, and regulations that require federal agencies to provide accessible information and communication technology for employees and the public."
+description: Learn about the laws, policies, and regulations that require federal agencies to provide accessible information and communication technology for employees and the public.
-type: manage
-title: 'IT Accessibility Laws and Policies'
 contributors: usab
-created: 2023-09-23
-updated: 2025-03-05
 redirect_from:
-- summary-section508-standards/
-- section508-laws/
+- summary-section508-standards/, section508-laws/
-topic: "Law"
-sub-topic: "Statute & Regulation"
 audience:
-- "Federal Employees"
-- "Section 508 Program Managers"
-- "Chief Information Officers (CIO)"
+- Chief Information Officers (CIO)
+- Federal Employees
-- "IT Program & Project Managers"
+- IT Program & Project Managers
-- "Policy and Law Makers"
+- Policy and Law Makers
+- Section 508 Program Managers
+topic:
+- Law
+subtopic:
+- Statute & Regulation
-resource-type: "Reference"
+resource-type:
+- Article
-format: "HTML"
+format: HTML
+created: 2023-09-23
+updated: 2026-07-10
+exclude-changelog: true
 ---

 This guide highlights laws, policies and other regulations requiring federal agencies ensure employees and members of the public with disabilities have access to information comparable to the access available to others.
 While individuals may benefit from an awareness of all related regulation, each of the guide's sections suggest where a particular audience may have a responsibility.

 ## Section 508 of the Rehabilitation Act of 1973